 The Active Body Solver will compute the Center of Mass of an object by looking at its volume.
 To simplify things, an assumption is made that all parts of the object have an equal weight.

 In the case of a ship, however, this is not true.
 The masts and sails of a ship make up a large portion of its volume but contribute little to its total mass.

-Select the Center Of Mass Gizmo parented under the original object and set its Translate XYZ to (0, 0, 0).
+Select the Center Of Mass Gizmo parented under the origin al object and place it at the origin (0, 0, 0).